 Koubalinks can create a lowered seat height by altering the rear suspension geometry and are often available in a variety of heights.
 They are machined from billet aluminium by KoubaLink and assembled using OEM quality bearings and seals.

 Fitting a linkage is as simple as replacing the stock motorcycle linkage.
 There are exceptions, the late model KTM 690 needs machining of the linkage to fit the lower option links.
 If such changes are needed they will be listed on our website and in product instructions.

-Below are the most Frequently Asked Questions (FAQ) we receive.
-Feel free to ask us anything else not listed here.
+FAQ - Below are the most Frequently Asked Questions we receive.

-Answer: In most cases a bike stand/milk crate with the correct size sockets is all that is required and is less than a 30 minute job.
-Additional time may be required to adjust the rear sag and position the front fork tubes.
+- How long does it take to install your rear links and do I need any special tools? - In most cases a bike stand/milk crate with the correct size sockets is all that is required and is less than a 30 minute job.
+Additional time may be required to adjust the rear sag and re-position the front fork tubes.
 Most links do come with installation instructions and the only special tools that may be required would be a torque wrench and a long punch to loosen/tighten the jam nut on top of the spring when setting the sag.

-*Disclaimer: Lowering the front and/or rear of your motorcycle will change the geometry and may affect the handling, use caution after making changes/adjustments.
+PLEASE NOTE: Lowering the front and/or rear of your motorcycle will change the geometry and may affect the handling.
+Use caution after making changes and adjustments.